 As for the building, check the stairs to determine whether they are too narrow or dangerous to climb.
 Also, inspect the railing to make sure it’s secure and steady.
-If balconies are accessible from the hallway, confirm that they have locks that children do not easily reach.
+If balconies are accessible from the hallway, confirm that they have locks children cannot easily reach.
 Check for any other potential hazards and risks, as well.

 Renting with Kids

-When it comes to amenities, there might be a slight variation compared to what families without kids are looking for, but don’t compromise on the aspects that you deem necessary.
-If possible, make a list of what you need and want; then, prioritize your needs to see what you can sacrifice.
+Regarding amenities, there might be a slight variation compared to what families without kids are looking for, but don’t compromise on the aspects that you deem necessary.
+If possible, list what you need and want; then prioritize your needs to see what you can sacrifice.

 For instance, an on-site or in-unit washer and dryer are required as kids get dirty.
 A fenced yard and designated playground would also be great for spending time outdoors in a secure location.
 Likewise, if the apartment complex has a swimming pool, check to see if it has a fence around it to prevent kids from falling in the water.

-You need to make sure everything is set up for both needs and wants when renting with kids before signing a lease.
+Before signing a lease, you must ensure everything is set up for both needs and wants when renting with kids.

-With toys and gadgets everywhere, you’re going to need plenty of storage space.
-When viewing an apartment, think about where you could fit in and imagine creative, smart storage solutions for the main rooms.
+With toys and gadgets everywhere, you will need plenty of storage space.
+When viewing an apartment, think about where you could fit in and imagine creative, intelligent storage solutions for the main rooms.

 Also, check to see if there is enough space for a playroom.
-Another bonus is an open-space kitchen and dining or living room so you can supervise the kids while they’re playing while also giving them a sense of independence.
+Another bonus is an open-space kitchen and dining or living room so you can supervise the kids while playing and give them a sense of independence.

 In the end, if there are any issues with the apartment or the building, talk to your potential landlord to verify that they will address your concerns before you move in.